 Here we've compared the Reno 10x Zoom with the P30 Pro to help you decide which might be the right flagship phone choice for you.

 Coincidentally, the specs for the Reno 5G phone are the same as these but with the addition of Qualcomm's X55 5G-capable modem.
 The standard Oppo Reno handset is significantly different, however.

 - Oppo Reno 10x Zoom: £699

 - P30 Pro: From £899

-The 128GB Oppo Reno 10x Zoom starts at 799 Euros but we don't yet have a UK price for the handset - we reckon it'll be £699 or £749 though when it is announced in the Summer.
-Huawei's P30 Pro starts at £899 or 999 Euros (it's an extra £100 for the 256GB model and £200 for the 512GB model).
+The 256GB Oppo Reno 10x Zoom starts at £699, which is a great pricer for a phone with so much storage.
+Huawei's P30 Pro - on the other hand - starts at £899 (it's an extra £100 for the 256GB model and £200 for the 512GB model).
 Clearly then, the Reno 10x zoom undercuts the P30 Pro by some margin.

 - Oppo Reno 10x Zoom: 162 x 77.2 x 9.3 mm, 210g